apple patient

 The privacy settings relating to audio recordings on the HomePod can of course also be managed.
 To access the HomePod settings, you have to open the Home app and press and hold the respective Siri speaker.
 A new window should now open.
 You will find a small gear in the bottom right - please tap it.

-Next, navigate to the "Analysis & Improvements" section further down.
-Now you can activate or deactivate the "Improve Siri & Dictation" option.
-Please note: If you are using two HomePods as a stereo pair, you must open the "Speakers" menu item and press and hold the individual HomePod.
-Now you can control the "Improve Siri & Dictation" function via "Analysis & Improvements".
-Please remember - you must carry out these steps for each HomePod individually.
+Next, navigate further down to the "Analytics & Improvements" section.
+Now you can enable or disable the "Improve Siri & Dictation" option.
+Please note: If you're using two HomePods as a stereo pair, you'll need to open the "Speakers" menu item and press and hold the single HomePod.
+You can now control the "Improve Siri & Dictation" function via "Analytics & Improvements."
+Please keep in mind that you'll need to perform these steps for each HomePod separately.

 How to clear Siri history on your HomePod